pudly/schmopera-hugo/content/articles/sarah-slean-on-the-mosaque-project.md

 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1531526393387/sqsarahslean_promophoto_blazer_credit-david-leyes.jpg.jpg"
 primary_image_credit = "Photo: David Leyes."
 publishDate = "2018-07-20T16:53:00-04:00"
-related_articles = ["articles/canada-sounds-like-mosaque-project.md","articles/darren-sigesmund-on-the-mosaque-project.md","articles/nicole-lize-on-the-mosaque-project.md"]
+related_articles = ["articles/canada-sounds-like-mosaque-project.md", "articles/darren-sigesmund-on-the-mosaque-project.md", "articles/nicole-lize-on-the-mosaque-project.md"]
-short_description = "&quot;It&#039;s always a treat writing music for master musicians and I&#039;m thrilled to be in the company of such great composers, but I&#039;m especially honoured to be part of this project, I think it&#039;s ambitious and timely and a beautiful tribute to Canada.&quot;" slug = "sarah-slean-on-the-mosaque-project" title = "Sarah Slean on the Mosaïque Project"
+short_description = "&quot;It&#039;s always a treat writing music for master musicians and I&#039;m thrilled to be in the company of such great composers, but I&#039;m especially honoured to be part of this project, I think it&#039;s ambitious and timely and a beautiful tribute to Canada.&quot;" slug = "sarah-slean-on-the-mosaïque-project" title = "Sarah Slean on the Mosaïque Project"

 +++
 ## What does it mean to you to be one of the 14 composers creating this musical mosaïque?

 It's always a treat writing music for master musicians and I'm thrilled to be in the company of such great composers, but I'm especially honoured to be part of this project, I think it's ambitious and timely and a beautiful tribute to Canada.